 during any calendar quarter of the preceding calendar

-people are not considered to be employees under the
+not considered to be employees under the

 Illinois Workers' Compensation Act.